How to Choose the Best Summer Camp

 Camp Olympia believes in the positive impact a residential camp has on children.
 After all, summer camp is a key part of a well-rounded education as children learn responsibility and cooperation while gaining independence and self-esteem.

 At Camp Olympia, we believe the key to choosing a summer camp is not to focus solely on the fun-factor (which is important), but to dig deeper to learn how staff members are hired and trained, about the camp’s safety record and camp accreditation standards, and an experience overview of the camp’s leadership team.
-You should also feel welcomed to tour the camp and/or visit with staff members at a local camp event, prior to the summer.
+You should also feel welcome to tour the camp and/or visit with staff members at a local camp event, prior to the summer.

 Staff Hiring and Training